savonet/book/workflow.md

 In order to simulate sources which are slow to produce a stream (because of a high CPU load, because of a network lag, etc.), one can use the `sleeper` operator.
-It takes a `delay` operator which indicates how much times it takes to produce 1 second of audio.
+It takes a `delay` operator which indicates how much times it should take to produce 1 second of audio.
 For instance, in the script

 ```{.liquidsoap include="liq/sleeper.liq" from=1}
 ```

-we simulate a sine which takes 1.1 second to produce audio.
+we simulate a sine which takes 1.1 second to produce 1 second audio.
 Because the sound production is slower than realtime, you will soon hear glitches in the audio, as well as see log messages such as

 ```
 2020/07/29 11:13:05 [clock.pulseaudio:2] We must catchup 0.86 seconds!